posl/dit/README.md

 ## Procedure

 1. prepare a directory to be used for development with Docker.

 2. store the files you want to copy to your docker-image in the prepared directory.

-3. if necessary, modify user-defined variables in docker-compose.yml.
+3. if necessary, check the usage of 'exec.sh' as follows.

-4. build the docker-image of this tool.
    ```
-   docker-compose build
+   sh exec.sh -h
    ```

-5. start creating your Dockerfile.
+4. start interactive development of your Dockerfile. for example:
    ```
-   docker-compose run --rm dit
+   sh exec.sh -n alpine -d ./docker
    ```